Bay City, Metro Manila: Description

 Bay City is administratively divided between the villages of Barangay 719 of Malate, Manila and Barangay 76 of Pasay in the northern Cultural Center of the Philippines Complex-Financial Center Area (CCP-FCA) section, and the villages of Barangay 76 of Pasay and Baclaran, Tambo and Don Galo of Parañaque in the southern Central Business Park and Asiaworld section.

 The area is most well known for being home of the SM Mall of Asia, the largest mall in the Philippines, Aseana City, an integrated mixed use central business district serving the Bay Area, 8 sqkm Entertainment City with Las Vegas-style casinos, amusement parks, theaters, office building, hotels, residential buildings and resorts.
-The last is under the purview of the Philippine Amusement and Gaming Corporation (PAGCOR), a government-owned and controlled corporation of the Philippine government, purported to be Asia's newest gaming and entertainment complex.
 It lies on the western side of Roxas Boulevard in Parañaque and south of the SM Mall of Asia Complex.
 Investments to the project could reach up to $15 billion, which was scaled down from the more recent $20 billion budget announcement that had been previously announced in 2007.
 The first integrated resort complex to open in Entertainment City was Bloomberry-owned Solaire Resort & Casino on March 16, 2013.
 It was followed by City of Dreams Manila (soft opening December 14, 2014), Okada Manila (opened December 2016).
 Although the PEA advertised Bay City as the "new business capital" of Manila, development is proceeding slowly.

-The main road in this area is Macapagal Boulevard, which runs north–south through the center of Bay City.
+The main roads in this area are EDSA with its Bay City portion spans from Roxas Boulevard to SM Mall of Asia, and Macapagal Boulevard and Jose W. Diokno Boulevard which runs north–south throughout the area.
 It is directly accessible from Ninoy Aquino International Airport via the NAIA Expressway, and from the Makati CBD, Ortigas Center and Bonifacio Global City via EDSA.